openminted/omtd-stack-setup/README.md

 # Defaults variables per role.

 Below, there is a list of default variables per role.
 You can override them by setting your variables on your group_vars directory.
+Ensure that `object_story_directoy` and `mountable_dir` points to the same directory.

 ## Role: nfs